Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 </div>

 ##### Figure 9.
 Over-Representation Analysis (ORA) dot plot of genes significantly upregulated in macrophages at D05 relative to D02.
 Gene Ontology Biological Process terms are shown on the y-axis.
 Dot size shows the gene ratio and color depicts adjusted p-value.

+Overrepresentation analysis of significantly upregulated genes at D02 revealed enrichment of pathways related to actin filament organization, regulation of bone resorption, bone remodeling, regulation of tissue remodeling, and cellular pigmentation (Figure 8).
+ORA of significantly upregulated genes at D05 showed enrichment of response to virus as the most significant pathway, along with macrophage activation involved in immune response, and several nucleotide metabolic processes (Figure 9).

 ## Discussion